Macro tracking ensures you get the right energy composition to reach your goals. Use Lifesum’s macro tracker…

 Macronutrients are the large food groups which provides energy to maintain body functions.

 There are three groups: Carbohydrates, Fats, and Protein.
 In other words, tracking macros refers to the ratio between those three major energy groups.
+Lifesum offers a macro calculator which enables you to discover what ratio suits you best.

 Protein is the body’s building block that help you build muscle.
 It’s an essential source of energy which catalyzes metabolic reactions and makes the DNA replication work.